rubenfiszel/master-thesis/src/rbpf.md

 * **Outdoor**: The sensors available outdoor are the accelerometer, the gyroscope, the magnetometer, two GPS, an optical flow and an altimeter.

-We assume that since the biases of the sensor could be known prior to the flight, the sensors have been calibrated and output measurements with no bias.
+We assume that since the biases of the sensor could be known prior to the flight, both the sensor output measurements have been calibrated with no bias.
 Some filters like the [ekf2](https://dev.px4.io/en/tutorials/tuning_the_ecl_ekf.html) of the px4 flight stack keep track of the sensor biases but this is a state augmentation that was not deemed worthwhile.

 ## Control inputs